-- 1. Federal legend drugs - 2.
-State restricted drugs - 3.
-Compound medications - 4.
-Smoking cessation drugs requiring a prescription - 5.
+- e.
+Over-the counter (OTC) products and bulk powders, bulk chemicals, and proprietary bases used in the compounded products are not covered; and - f.
+Reconstitution of oral powders is not considered compounding.
+The compounding pharmacist must bill the NDC of the product used in the quantity of final reconstituted volume. - 4.
+Tobacco cessation medications, including prescription and over-the-counter medications, when prescribed by a health care provider. - 5.
 Insulin and other covered injectable medication - 6.
 Needles and syringes for insulin and other covered injectable drugs - 7.
 FDA-approved glucose strips, tablets and lancets - 8.
 Zostavax (administration of this vaccine is not covered under the Prescription Drug Program).

-An injectable medication is one that has been approved by the U.S. Food and Drug Administration for administration by one or more of the following routes: intramuscular injection, intravenous injection, intravenous injection, intravenous injection, intracavernous injection or intraocular injection.
+An injectable medication is one that has been approved by the U.S. Food and Drug Administration for administration by one or more of the following routes: intramuscular injection, intravenous injection, intravenous infusion, subcutaneous injection, intrathecal injection, intra-articular injection, intracavernous injection or intraocular injection.
 Prior authorization is required for injectable medications.